Ecclesmachan: History

-The name means 'church of Saint Machan', and is its form is thought to show that a church was present in the area in Sub-Roman times.
+The name means 'church of Saint Machan', and its form is thought to show that a church was present in the area in Sub-Roman times.
 However, it is not clear whether the name was coined in Gaelic or in the earlier Celtic language Cumbric (Old Welsh).

 Ecclesmachan parish church is medieval in origin and dates to the 13th century (consecrated in 1244), although it was extensively altered in the 18th century.
 The Building is Category B listed and retains an arched Norman style doorway.
 The Church was extended in 1710 and again in 1908, with a porch added.
 A date of 1710 is inscribed on one lintel.
 The most recent major remodelling dates from 1908 and was undertaken by John Honeyman.
 Stained glass in the interior is by Ballantine & Son.
 The church was once under the care of the Templars via Torphichen receptory and in fact the graveyard contains several examples of Templar symbology.
 The graveyard contains several elaborate pre-19th century stone gravestones, with depictions of skulls, angels and other carvings.
 The adjacent mid 19th century L-shaped Manse house is intact and has some earlier structural parts.

 Smiddy cottage in the village is a former blacksmiths converted into a home by Walter Wood that is Category C listed.

 The village has a new cemetery which lies in a hollow at the foot of a fairly steep lane opposite the Church.
 It contains a large number of war graves given the small size of the village and many of the unmarked graves (566) contain the unclaimed bodies of patients who died at the nearby Bangour Village Hospital.

 Binny House is an early 19th century Georgian mansion house on the southern edge of the village.
 The building, as well as its doocot and gatehouses are Category B listed.
 The building is currently abandoned, however the adjacent former walled garden of the estate is in use as a garden centre named Binny Plants.
 The estate was once owned by Thomson of Binny and a Category C listed memorial in the Gothic revival style, dated 1873 is on the estate.

 Ecclesmachan is best known for its countryside views, one being the Binny Craig.
 One of Ecclesmachans attractions is the bomb hole, it is near the Binny Craig.
 The bomb was meant to hit the Forth Bridge.
 This was during World War II.

 Ecclesmachan had some improvements made in 2009; there was a refurbishment made to the garages after they were found to contain asbestos; West Lothian council paid to get the garages redone, and after 2–3 months the garages were finished.
 Other improvements included getting a Basketball net put in the local park and getting a Rugby field put up; the field it is in is closer to Oatridge College than to the village itself, but was made for the villagers to use.